pitosalas/cleancont/output/2022-03-04-why-you-should-find-product-market-fit-before-sniffing-around-for-venture-money.md

 ---
 title: "Why You Should Find Product-Market Fit Before Sniffing Around For Venture Money"
-subtitle: "[ Why You Should Find Product-Market Fit Before Sniffing Around For Venture Money](https://www.fastc..."
+subtitle: "Why You Should Find Product-Market Fit Before Sniffing Around For Venture Money"
 category: "1"
 tags: ["1009", "1364", "1837", "2068"]
 date: "2022-03-04"